prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

 *Note* that the [Prophesee Camera Plugins](https://www.prophesee.ai/metavision-intelligence-plugins-download/) must be installed for most of these tests to run.

- * Download [the files](https://dataset.prophesee.ai/index.php/s/ozjYOAAKTUshudQ) necessary to run the tests.
+ * Download [the files](https://dataset.prophesee.ai/index.php/s/VfhepWI4MPVWh9o) necessary to run the tests.
    Click `Download` on the top right folder.
-Beware of the size of the obtained archive which weighs around 3 Gb.
+Beware of the size of the obtained archive which weighs around 500 Mb.

- * Extract and put the content of this archive to `<OPENEB_SRC_DIR>/datasets/`
+ * Extract and put the content of this archive to `<OPENEB_SRC_DIR>/datasets`.
+For instance, the correct path of sequence `gen31_timer.raw` should be `<OPENEB_SRC_DIR>/datasets/openeb/gen31_timer.raw`.

  * Regenerate the makefiles with the test options on.